A polyhedral approach to the invariant of Bierstone and Milman: The general case

-Note that also the exceptional data has changed.
-Not only that there are maybe less components, but also the assigned numbers may differ from those of the previous exceptional data.
-(For example, if $ E^1 ( x ) \neq \emptyset $, then all the assigned numbers in $ \cE_1 ( x ) $ are zero, because $ E ( x ) $ defines a simple normal crossing divisor).
+Notice that also the exceptional data has changed.
+There are maybe less components and the assigned numbers may differ from those of the previous exceptional data.
+(For example, if $ E^1 \neq \emptyset $, then all the assigned numbers in $ \cE_1 $ are zero, because $ E_j $ defines a simple normal crossing divisor).